-Tips for help with Seasonal Affective Disorder (SAD) and Winter Blues
+Tips for help with Seasonal Affective Disorder (SAD) and the Winter Blues

 SAD symptoms include: